petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/knowledge-base/knowledge-base-display-widget.md

    ![Click Select for the desired article or folder, or click Select this Folder to select the current folder.](./knowledge-base-display-widget/images/04.png)

 1. Under Set and Enable, determine which features to use in the widget.
-Options include:
+Options include

    * Enable Description
    * Enable Ratings